bvibber/mediawiki-svn/extensions/RDF/README.RDF.txt

 * Store statements in DB: statements could be stored in the database when the page is saved and retrieved when needed.
-This would make it to do extended queries based on information about *all* pages.
+This would make it possible to do extended queries based on information about *all* pages.
 * Performance: there wasn't much performance tuning and there are probably way too many DB hits and reads and such.
 * Semantic tuning: I'd like to make sure that the statements in the